LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/General Notes - Causal Data Science.md

 Why Causality and AI?
 Because it can teach machines about [[Counterfactual Reasoning]] which is useful to learn moral choices and understand consequences - essentially moving towards free will.

 [[Do-calculus]]

+### Lecture 9
+One problem with samples is that they have to rely on data, and we don't always have enough data to accurately represent the population

+Sometimes we can combine biased and unbiased data to help recover from [[Selection Bias]]